hur/writeups/README.md

 # writeups
-Writeups for CTFs and such-like
+Writeups for some of the CTF challenges that I have solved